Structure and Interpretation

 1. Elements of Learning

-the mechanics of the statistical learning approach to artificial intelligence.
+to understand the mechanics of the statistical learning approach to artificial intelligence.

-This will prepare us for the next part of the course notes where we change the
+This will prepare us for the second part of the course where we change 1. the goal from learning price/sentiment to learning sequences and 2. the function class from generalized linear models to deep neural networks

 Contents